compileralchemy/compileralchemy.github.io/data/books/sqlite_internals.md

 [ [contribute to the book](https://github.com/compileralchemy/compileralchemy.github.io/blob/source/data/books/sqlite_internals.md) ] or
 [ [download the book](https://www.compileralchemy.com/assets/books/foss_sqlite_internals.pdf) ]
 It is OpenSource!
-Feel free to contribute a section, propose rewrites, fix typos etc. If you have comments, mail them to `arj.python at gmail dot com`.
+Feel free to contribute a section, propose rewrites, fix typos etc. If you have comments, mail them to `arj.python@gmail.com`.

 The book is <mark>in progress</mark> as of now!